 1) Identification and mapping of the land in scope for the tax.
-This is undertaken by local authorities through the publication of draft and supplemental maps – see below.
+This is undertaken by local authorities through the publication of Draft and Supplemental Maps culminating in a Final Map.

 2) Administration of the tax, which is to be undertaken by the Revenue Commissioners from 2024 onwards.

-Please note that although they are included on the map, residential properties are not subject to RZLT if they are subject to Local Property Tax.
+- Please note that although residential properties are included on the Draft Map, residential properties are not subject to the Residential Land Zoned Tax (RZLT) if they are subject to Local Property Tax.
 It is not necessary to make a submission to remove this type of residential property from the map.

 The Residential Zoned Land Tax Guidelines, as prepared and published by the Department of Housing, Local Government and Heritage, to aid planning authorities in publishing the maps can be viewed here.

-You can find answers to some Frequently Asked Questions and on how to make a submission from the RZLT Information video below together with the Timeline for the RZLT.
+You can find answers to some frequently asked questions about the RZLT and how to make a submission here.